libpoet1312/nCode_project/README.md

 This is an api written in Python with Flask framework that consumes StackExchange API and provides an endpoint in which some calculations/statistics are provided.

+Endpoints:
+- api/v1/stackstats : The requested endpoint for our calculations,
+- api/v1/ui : A swagger UI to represent our API graphically.

 ### Based on

 - Python: 3.6.15